Learn To Fly Fish Program

 If you are planning to fly there, the airports in those two cities are the closest possibilities, but there is also Bozeman, MT which is about a 2-1/2 hour drive away and Missoula, MT, which is probably just about as far.
 Flights fill up quickly, so start looking at your options and checking available flights and prices now before the first pre-meeting to be able to discuss your preference for driving there or flying to one of these airports.

-We will cook our own group dinner on Thursday night, but our dinner on Friday, Saturday and Sunday nights will be catered (which will provide left-overs for Monday night).
-Lunches will be provided by the guides on Sat.-Mon., and we will have enough food in the house for a quick breakfast each morning and for hors d'oevres and adult beverages for happy hour each afternoon, as well as lunch and dinner on Friday.
+We will cook our own group dinner on Sunday night, but our dinner on Monday, Tuesday and Wednesday nights will be catered (which will provide left-overs for Thursday night).
+Lunches will be provided by the guides on Tues-Thurs., and we will have enough food in the house for a quick breakfast each morning and for hors d'oevres and adult beverages for happy hour each afternoo.
 All should expect to volunteer for helping to cook breakfasts and some kitchen clean-up will be covered in the pre-meeting.

 Those who have gone on this fish-out before have had some of their best fishing days ever, and had such a grand time together, that they would go again in a heartbeat if we'd only let them.
 So, if you regrettably can't make it, you may be making someone else very happy.